 Appealing Legal Aid Alberta's decision regarding eligibility.

-No decision will be made until you have provided all necessary information required by the Legal Services Officer to make the decision.
+No decision will be made until you have provided all necessary information required by the Officer to make the decision.
 Once a decision has been made, you will be advised of that decision either in person, verbally, or in writing.
 You will also be advised what you may be able to do if you think an error was made in your assessment.

 Step 1 - Request for Review